PzGrenBtl-402/BW_Waffenkammer/tools/README.md

 ### Create a Release Build

-To create a complete build that you can use without the source files, execute `build_release.bat` (Windows) or run `$ hemtt build --release -f` (Linux) in the root folder.
+To create a complete build that you can use without the source files, execute `build_release.bat` (Windows) or run `$ hemtt release` (Linux) in the root folder.
 This will populate the release folder with binarized PBOs that you can redistribute.
 These handle like those of any other mod.